MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 1. Go to **Intelligent Order Management Mappings**, and confirm the grid has the following elements:

     - **Set Physical Measure Mapping** – This section includes the following columns.
-You can use it to map any of the physical measure mappings of your data source to a standard physical measure.
+You can use it to map any of the physical measure mappings of your data source to a standard physical measure.This becomes essential if you are updating inventory using Intelligent Order Management.

         - **Data Source** – This column refers to the source system.
         - **Base Measure** – This column refers to the Intelligent Order Management standard measure.
         - **Physical measure** – This column refers to the physical measure that's used in the source system.

     - **Set Calculated measure Mappings** – This section includes the following columns.
 You can use it to map any of the calculated measure mappings of your data source to a standard calculated measure.
+This set up becomes critical when using fulfilment and returns optimization within Intelligent Order Management for fulfilment source determination and Dynamics 365 Finance and Operations for fulfilment.

         - **Data Source** – This column refers to the source system.
         - **Base Measure** – This column refers to the Intelligent Order Management standard measure.